 - i-SAFE – This is a decent curriculum that I used in the past when it was free for my school, but there are enough free resources that it’s a hard to justify paying over $100,000 for this.

-- Ever-Fi Ignition – They have a game-based digital literacy and responsibilitycurriculum geared towards 6-9 grade.
+- Ever-Fi Ignition – They have a game-based digital literacy and responsibility curriculum geared towards 6-9 grade.
 See more about it below.

 Ever-Fi delivers free digital resources and teaches online courses to teachers on finance, wellness, diversity, and STEM topics.
 Their digital literacy and responsibility platform is called Ignition and uses digital storytelling games to teach about internet safety, cyberbullying, online research, hardware selection, and time management.

 Their searchable curriculum is incredibly comprehensive covering eight distinct topics across K-12.
-Their are lesson plans, videos, student interactives, assessments, and materials for parents.
+There are lesson plans, videos, student interactives, assessments, and materials for parents.
 You can start with their Digital Citizenship Starter Kit that was created in collaboration with Remind or see the full scope and sequence below.
 They have their curriculum available on Nearpod as well for schools capable of 1:1 student instruction and assessment.
 Don’t forget they also have integrated apps/games like Digital Passport and Digital Compass that are described below.

-Digital Compass is a choose-your-own adventure that teaches students about online safety and responsibility.
+Digital Compass is a choose-your-own-adventure that teaches students about online safety and responsibility.
 Each digital skill begins with a video of a child discussing the topic, making it immediately relatable to students.
 That is followed by an interactive story aligned to one of eight K-12 digital citizenship curricular topics.
 Those are followed by a mini-game that acts as an assessment of the topics discussed.
-Students are encouraged to retry each scenario to attempt make new choices.
+Students are encouraged to retry each scenario to attempt to make new choices.
 It’s designed for 6th to 9th graders, but I’ve seen it work with students as young as 3rd grade.
 There is an educator guide available to guide you through classroom implementation.
 Play it on iTunes, Google Play or online.

-Digital Passport is similar to Digital Compass in that it’s goal is to teach students about healthy online behavior, but it’s geared more towards elementary students.
-Also it has a lot of added features including tracking student data and progress.
+Digital Passport is similar to Digital Compass in that its goal is to teach students about healthy online behavior, but it’s geared more towards elementary students.
+Also, it has a lot of added features including tracking student data and progress.
 Most of the skills are taught through fun games that make learning important lessons about digital safety and responsibility engaging for students.
 Students earn a Digital Passport upon the completion of all of the levels.

 Digital Bytes is another free platform geared towards teaching teenagers about appropriate online behavior.
 It involves a lot of video examples that could work well in teen after-school programs.
 There is a facilitator’s guide for those looking to begin.

-Overall I think it’s clear how essential it is to to educate students from an early age and continuously about appropriate digital citizenship.
+Overall I think it’s clear how essential it is to educate students from an early age and continuously about appropriate digital citizenship.
 Find the resources and curriculum that are most impactful and engaging for your class.